mission-focused/community/content/posts/airgap-tech-choices.md

 - Can you carry dependencies inside the artifact?
 - Does the tool have built-in airgap support (like Helm chart fetchers, OCI bundles, etc)?
 - Can you create reproducible installs without internet access?
+- Can supporting data, such as vulnerability feeds, be updated via imperative means?

 If the answer is no, you will spend more time duct-taping workarounds than running your system.

-**Tools like Zarf, Helm, Kustomize, and GitOps with mirrors** become critical because they allow you to shape a complete, transportable unit of deployment.
+**Tools like Zarf, Helm, Kustomize, and GitOps** become critical because they allow you to shape a complete, transportable unit of deployment.

-## Self-hosted > SaaS (almost always)
+## Self-hosted Realities

 SaaS offerings are fast and easy to spin up when the cloud is available.